veggiemonk/awesome-docker/README.md

 * [Docker Jumpstart](https://github.com/odewahn/docker-jumpstart/): a quick introduction
 * [Docker Toolbox](https://docs.docker.com/toolbox/overview/) - It's a **legacy desktop application** for quick setup and launch of a Docker environment on older Mac (10.10 and below) and Windows (8.1 and below) systems.
 On newer systems it's recommended to use the [Docker for Mac][docker-for-mac] or [Docker for Windows][docker-for-windows].
 * [Docker Training](https://training.docker.com/) - Includes a free self-paced hands-on tutorial (free registration required or sign-in with DockerHub ID)
-* [How to Whale](https://github.com/carolynvs/howtowhale) - Learn Docker in your web browser, no setup or installation required by [@carolynvs](https://github.com/carolynvs).
 * [Katacoda](https://www.katacoda.com/): Learn Docker using Interactive Browser-Based Labs
 * [Learn Docker](https://github.com/dwyl/learn-docker) Full environment set up, screenshots, step-by-step tutorial and more resources (video, articles, cheat sheets) by [@dwyl](https://github.com/dwyl)
 * [Play With Docker](http://training.play-with-docker.com/) - PWD is a great way to get started with Docker from beginner to advanced users.
 Docker runs directly in your browser.